axiom4/library/docs/README_PART14.md

 # A Full Test Application Using Django and Angular (Part 14) - Keycloak Integration

-In this chapter, we will address a crucial aspect of any modern web application: API security.
-Protecting our APIs is essential to ensure that only authorized users can access and modify data.
+In this chapter, we address a crucial aspect of modern web applications: API security.
+Protecting APIs ensures that only authorized users can access and modify data.

-To achieve this goal, we will use **Keycloak**, an open-source solution for Identity and Access Management (IAM).
+To achieve this, we use **Keycloak**, an open-source Identity and Access Management (IAM) solution.
 Keycloak provides robust authentication and authorization features, simplifying the implementation of standard security mechanisms such as OAuth 2.0 and OpenID Connect.

-The integration of Keycloak will take place on two fronts:
+Keycloak integration will occur on two fronts:

-1.  **Frontend (Angular):** We will configure our Angular application to interact with Keycloak.
-This will allow users to authenticate via Keycloak and enable the Angular application to obtain access tokens for making secure calls to the backend APIs.
-We will use the `keycloak-angular` library to facilitate this integration.
+1.  **Frontend (Angular):** We configure the Angular application to interact with Keycloak, enabling users to authenticate and obtain access tokens for secure backend API calls.
+The `keycloak-angular` library facilitates this integration.
-2.  **Backend (Django):** We will protect our Django APIs so that a valid access token issued by Keycloak is required for every request.
-Django will be configured to validate these tokens and extract user and role information, enabling fine-grained access control based on the roles defined in Keycloak.
+2.  **Backend (Django):** We protect Django APIs so that a valid access token issued by Keycloak is required for every request.
+Django will validate these tokens and extract user and role information, enabling fine-grained access control based on Keycloak roles.

-In the following steps, we will see in detail how to configure Keycloak, integrate the Angular client, and secure Django views.
+The following steps detail how to configure Keycloak, integrate the Angular client, and secure Django views.

 ## Keycloak Installation

-Let's create a new schema on our Mysql (see part 3).
-Go on your terminal and login on your MySQL.
+First, create a new schema in MySQL (see part 3).
+Open your terminal and log in to MySQL:

 ```bash
 # mysql -h 127.0.0.1 -u root -p